 a.
 Key Recipient Roles

-TBCP recipients should have the following key roles designated: Signing Official (SO), Project Director/Project Investigator (PD/PI), and ASAP Payment Requestor.
-In addition, recipients may assign additional roles in eRA Commons and ASAP, as outlined in Table 3 below.
+TBCP Recipients should have the following key roles designated: SO, Project Director/Project Investigator (PD/PI), and ASAP Payment Requestor.
+In addition, Recipients may assign additional roles in eRA Commons and ASAP, as outlined in Table 4.